Sergei Markov: Political roles (2006–2012)

-Positions

-International relations of Russia
+Posterior academic life

+Markov seems not to have been re-elected in the 2011 Russian legislative election.
+Instead he returned to the ivory tower, as associate professor of Public Policy department of Faculty of Philosophy at Moscow State University, and professor of the Faculty of Political Science at the Moscow State Institute of International Relations (aka MGIMO), director of the Institute of Political Studies.

+Commentary

+On the post-Soviet space

 Markov has criticized historians from states formerly under Soviet occupation, claiming they distort the historical record with the documentation of events like the Katyn massacre.
 In early May 2010, Markov demanded a "radical" change in Ukrainian textbooks about the history of Ukraine.
 He stated Ukrainian history textbooks can not be considered an internal affair of Ukraine, as they often displayed a negative attitude to Russia.
-On May 13, 2010, education minister of Ukraine Dmytro Tabachnyk announced that Ukraine and Russia intend to develop a common textbook for history teachers.
+On 13 May 2010, education minister of Ukraine Dmytro Tabachnyk announced that Ukraine and Russia intend to develop a common textbook for history teachers.